Watch the webinar now:

 What are container sizes?

 Pack sizes refer to the defined packaging units or quantities in which goods are delivered, stored and sold.
-They determine how many individual items are contained in a packaging unit and play a decisive role in logistics and warehousing.
+They determine how many individual items are contained in a packaging unit and play a decisive role in procurement logistics and inventory management.
 Typical examples are pallets, boxes, sacks or bottles, each of which contains a certain number or quantity of a product.

 Core elements of container sizes